-- a) An annual review (based on start date) is completed by the SAM candidate, mentor pastor and supervisor and/or church council and submitted to the synod office. - b) An addendum is completed for another year of appointment. - c) A new Mentor/SAM agreement is completed if needed. - d) A new Letter of Appointment is signed by the Bishop and issued.
+- a) An annual review (based on start date) is completed by the SAM, mentor pastor and supervisor and/or church council and submitted to the synod office. - b) An addendum is completed for another year of appointment. - c) A new Mentor/SAM agreement is completed if needed. - d) A discernment conversation is held with the Bishop. - e) A new Letter of Appointment is signed by the Bishop and issued.